buildit/digitalrig-metal-aws/README.md

-# AWS The Rig
+# AWS Bare Metal Rig

 This codebase contains code to create and maintain a CloudFormation, AWS CodePipeline/CodeBuild/CodeDeploy powered Rig on AWS.

-Please see [Bookit Production Riglet](https://digitalrig.atlassian.net/wiki/spaces/RIG/pages/169378164/Bookit+Reboot+Riglet+aka+Bookit+Infrastructure+implementation+of+Bare+Metal+Rig) wiki page for details on the running production Bookit Rig.
+This repository is intended to be a reference implementation and act as the latest and greatest version of the AWS Bare Metal Rig

 ## The big picture(s)

 Bookit was rebooted in Sept 2017, and we decided to start from scratch.
 We did decide to use the Bookit Riglet (implementation of Bare Metal Rig) as a starting point however.
+As additional features were branched and prototyped, we decided to clone the [bookit-infrastructure](https://github.com/buildit/bookit-infrastructure) and remove any references to Bookit.

+Typically, new projects would clone/fork this repo as a starting point for their own AWS Bare Metal Rig instance.

-This guide has all the steps for creating a "Bookit riglet instance".
+This guide has all the steps for creating an "AWS Bare Metal riglet instance".
 The riglet is capable of doing builds, pushing to docker and deploying the docker images using blue/green deployment in to ECS.

 The major components of this riglet are: